 The department maintains facilities for student and faculty research with both human and animal subjects.
-Department facilities in the Peoples Building include rooms for human participant's research, testing rooms and temporary housing for small animal research, computer labs, and small seminar rooms.
-In addition, Psychology has space/equipment available for physiological research, including surgical procedures.
+Department facilities in the Wayne Hall include rooms for human participant's research, testing rooms and labs for small animal research, computer labs, a video lab, and seminar rooms.
+In addition, the Psychology Department has space/equipment available for physiological research, including surgical procedures.
 West Chester University's Academic Computing Center supports all academic departments with a wide range of statistical packages, available through numerous sites in the department and around campus.